Acris/shadowsocks-asuswrt-merlin/README.md

 # Shadowsocks for Asuswrt-Merlin New Gen

 shadowsocks-asuswrt-merlin will install `shadowsocks-libev` and `v2ray-plugin` on your Asuswrt-Merlin New Gen(version 382.xx and higher) based router, tested on NETGEAR R7000 and ASUS RT-AC86U.
+The binary of shadowocks-libev is build on Linux environment with https://gist.github.com/Acris/60abe3f1a17567a7986000745fbe2742.

 For server side set up, you can easily install shadowsocks server and v2ray-plugin with docker by [https://github.com/Acris/docker-shadowsocks-libev](https://github.com/Acris/docker-shadowsocks-libev).